vmware-archive/node-examples/nextjs-page-counter/README.md

     $ cf create-service p-cloudcache dev-plan INSTANCE-NAME  -c '{"tls": false}'
     ```

-1. Modify the `manifest.yml` file by replacing `INSTANCE-NAME` with you service instance's name.
+1. Modify the `manifest.yml` file by replacing `INSTANCE-NAME` with your service instance's name.
 1. If not using the dev plan, use gfsh to create a region named `example_partition_region`.
 A dev plan will include the region by default.
 If the region does not exist, follow the directions at [Accessing a Service Instance](https://docs.pivotal.io/p-cloud-cache/accessing-instance.html) and [Create Regions](https://docs.pivotal.io/p-cloud-cache/using-pcc.html#create-regions).

 1. Build and push the app to the PAS environment.